cloudfoundry/bosh-cli/docs/cli_workflow.md

 # Create deployment manifest

-This file will be used by the bosh-init to deploy BOSH.
+This file will be used by bosh-init to deploy BOSH.

 ### Example deployment manifest